-NORVEL is the compelling true story about Norvel Lee: Olympian, Tuskegee Airman, educator, youth mentor, loving family man, and senior USAF officer.
-It is available in print and most ebook formats including Kindle, Nook and Kobo.
-See the bottom of this page for ordering information.
+NORVEL is the true inspirational story of an unsung hero.
+Norvel Lee was an Olympian, Tuskegee Airman, educator, youth mentor, loving family man, and senior USAF officer.
+The book is available in print and most ebook formats including Kindle, Nook and Kobo.
+See below to preview the book and to order your copy of it.

 Norvel Lee spent his childhood in a rustic, segregated black community nestled in the Blue Ridge Mountains of Virginia.
 His father was a day laborer for the railroad while his mother expected her children to get an education and become involved in community affairs.
 In spite of obstacles such as Virginia's Jim Crow laws, limited schooling opportunities, and a speech impediment, Norvel's life journey led to exceptional accomplishments in the larger world.

 After graduating from high school, he was selected for flight training at Tuskegee Army Airfield.
 He served in a segregated unit in the South Pacific during World War II.
 Afterward, he enrolled at Howard University to pursue engineering and took up intramural boxing.
 As a pugilist he excelled, becoming the national AAU heavyweight champion.
 In 1952 he once again was on the U.S. Olympic team, making history at the Helsinki Games.

 Norvel married Leslie Jackson of Leesburg, Virginia, graduated from Howard University, and started a family.
 Later he received several advanced degrees and devoted himself to a career in education.
 He and Leslie became prominent mentors and sponsors of young people in the greater Washington, D.C., area.
 He also served as a senior officer in the U.S. Air Force Reserves.

 Based on true events, NORVEL is a meticulously researched story about an American hero.

 AVAILABLE AT THE FOLLOWING ONLINE AND WALK-IN STORES